Zilliqa/dev-portal-old/docs/dev/dev-rentonzilliqa-scripting.md

 This function creates a toast using [`react-hot-toast`](https://react-hot-toast.com), It uses [`zilPay.wallet`](https://zilpay.github.io/zilpay-docs/getting-started/#basic-considerations) to subscribe to transactions.
-It updates toast with status of transaction, and shows message as per the [Messages Codes](dev-rentonzilliqa-library#message-codes) we defined earlier.
+It updates toast with the status of the transaction and shows a message as per the [Messages Codes](dev-rentonzilliqa-library#message-codes) we defined earlier.

 Note that in this function, we use another helper function, `decodeMessage`, to get a human-readable message from the message code.
 This function is quite basic and hence not included here.
 You can take a look at [`/src/functions/decodeMessage.ts`](https://github.com/Quinence/zilliqa-fullstack-app/blob/main/src/functions/decodeMessage.ts).
 It also includes a `decodeZilPayError` function that we will use in the coming sections.